frankko/Artboard-Tools/README.md

 A A
 ```

-Max number of columns and space between artboards is editable in the .sketchplugin file.
+[If you know what you’re doing, max number of columns and space between artboards is editable in the file `Artboard-Tools.sketchplugin/Contents/Sketch/arrange_artboards.cocoascript`.]

 ## Group Artboards ( ctrl+opt+1 )